Apepi: Reign

 Rather than building his own monuments, Apepi generally usurped the monuments of previous pharaohs by inscribing his own name over two sphinxes of Amenemhat II and two statues of Imyremeshaw.
 Apepi is thought to have usurped the throne of northern Egypt after the death of his predecessor, Khyan, since the latter had designated his son, Yanassi, to be his successor on the throne as a foreign ruler.
 He was succeeded by Khamudi, the last Hyksos ruler.
 Ahmose I, who drove out the Hyksos kings from Egypt, established the 18th Dynasty.

-In the Ramesside era, Apepi is recorded as worshiping Seth in a monolatric way: "[He] chose for his Lord the god Seth.
+In the Ramesside era, Apepi is recorded as worshiping Seth in a monolatric way: "King Apophis chose for his Lord the god Seth.
 He didn't worship any other deity in the whole land except Seth."
 Jan Assmann argues that because the Ancient Egyptians could never conceive of a "lonely" god lacking personality, Seth the desert god, who was worshiped exclusively, represented a manifestation of evil; and scholars generally believe the account of Apepi's alleged monotheism is a veiled condemnation of the more infamous attempt by the later pharaoh Akhenaten to elevate the status of his patron sun god, Aten.

 There is some discussion in Egyptology concerning whether Apepi also ruled Upper Egypt.
 There are indeed several objects with the king's name most likely coming from Thebes and Upper Egypt.
 These include a dagger with the name of the king bought on the art market in Luxor.
 There is an axe of unknown provenance where the king is called beloved of Sobek, lord of Sumenu.
 Sumenu is nowadays identified with Mahamid Qibli, about 24 kilometers south of Thebes and there is a fragment of a stone vessel found in a Theban tomb.
 For all these objects it is arguable that they were traded to Upper Egypt.
 More problematic is a block with the king's name found at Gebelein.
 The block had been taken as evidence for building activity of the king in Upper Egypt and, hence, seen as proof that the Hyksos also ruled in Upper Egypt.
 However, the block is not very big and many scholars argue today, that it might have reached Gebelein after the looting of the Hyksos capital and is no proof of a Hyksos reign in Upper Egypt.

 The Rhind Mathematical Papyrus is dated to Year 33 of Apepi or Apophis while the Turin Kinglist assigns 40+ years to a Hyksos ruler who is most likely Apophis although his name is lost in a lacuna.

+A scarab bearing the prenomen of this king was discovered in Tell el-Ajjul, Gaza Strip and catalogued by Flinders Petrie in 1933.